algarecu/hbase-0.94.8-qod/README.md

 Thanks to L. Hofhansl for sharing insight knowledge and direction through my initial questions about the architecture of HBase.

+## License:
+Apache License 2.0 applies as this is open source software.
+In addition, our research papers above will now be licensed under a BY-NC-ND license (Attribution-NonCommercial-No Derivatives) http://creativecommons.org/licenses/by-nc-nd/3.0/.

 ## Contact:

 https://www.researchgate.net/profile/Alvaro_Garcia-Recuero/